joshayoung/joshayoung_website/src/content/2018-05-26-many-to-many-association.md

 ---
 title: Many-to-Many Association in Rails
 description: This post will demonstrate a basic many-to-many association in rails as well as the through-association.
+I have provided an example of the code via the repo listed at the bottom of this page.
 date: 2018-05-26
 path: /many-to-many-association
 tags: ["programming", "rails", "ruby", "mvc"]